The Sin of Olga Brandt: Plot

-Olga is a stenographer working in the office of an attorney, Stephen Leslie (Lon Chaney).
+Olga is a stenographer working in the office of an attorney, Stephen Leslie.
 She cares for her invalid sister who needs an expensive operation to save her life, so she appeals to her employer who agrees to give her the money only if she will give herself to him sexually.
 Having no choice, she reluctantly agrees to move in with him; however, three months later, her sister dies and she realizes her sacrifice was all for naught.
 Olga leaves the attorney and is befriended by the Rev. John Armstrong, who brings her to live with his mother.
 Their friendship blossoms into love and she and the reverend eventually marry.

 One year later, the town is embroiled in a controversy when the local theatre shows a silent movie entitled "Shall We Forgive Her?", which depicts a woman's story very similar to Olga's.
 Deacon Jellice wants the picture banned and a lawyer is called in to arbitrate.
 The lawyer turns out to be Stephen Leslie, who sees Olga and threatens to expose her past transgressions if she does not move back into his home and be his mistress once again.

 Olga plans to run away from both men this time and leaves a written confession for Reverend John to find, but on her way out of town, she chances to enter the theatre where the film is playing.
 She is moved by the story so similar to her own, and the film ends with the title "Judge Not Lest Ye Be Judged".
 Leslie also sees the movie and becomes repentant.
 Catching Olga at the train station, he asks her forgiveness and tells her that she should go home to her husband.
 She returns home where the Reverend John has already read her confession, but remembering the moral of the picture, he forgives Olga and embraces her.